thesave/app_playground/README.md

 ## reachability
 Premutation-based algorithm to check reachability of a function dependency graph with affinity constraints.
+Download the compiled version from the [Release](https://github.com/thesave/app_playground/releases) menu.

 Command:
 `java -jar reachability.jar path/to/nodelist.txt [--debug]`